Azure-Samples/ms-identity-blazor-server/WebApp-graph-user/Call-MSGraph/README.md

 ## Overview

-This sample demonstrates a ASP .Net Core Blazor Server application that authenticates users against [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis).
+This sample demonstrates an ASP.NET Core Blazor Server application that authenticates users with [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis).
 It then acquires an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for Microsoft Graph and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview).

 ## Scenario

-1. The client ASP .Net Core Blazor Server application uses the Microsoft Authentication Library [MSAL.Net](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) libraries to obtain an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD**.
+1. The client ASP.NET Core Blazor Server application uses the Microsoft Authentication Library [MSAL.Net](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) libraries to obtain an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
 1. The client application acquires an Access Token for Microsoft Graph.
 1. The **Access Token** is used as a *bearer* token to authorize the user to call the [Microsoft Graph API](https://docs.microsoft.com/graph/overview)
 1. **Microsoft Graph API** responds with the resource that the user has access to.